josecponce/du-mu-data-collector/README.md

     - receiver: connect by right-clicking on programming board -> "Select out plug to link ..." -> receiver
         - if you don't connect exactly this way you're in for a fun debugging session
     - databanks
-- Set the channel list of the receiver to a comma separate list of channels from all your Territory MU Broadcasters (not yet configured)
+- Set the channel list of the receiver to a comma separated list of channels from all your Territory MU Broadcasters (not yet configured)
     - E.g: if you have two MU Broadcasters on channels Mine 01 and Mine 02 then just enter "Mine 01,Mine 02"
 - Edit Programming Board parameters as needed.
 - You can now turn on the programming board and use it but won't be very interesting until you set up Broadcasters and collect some data